Note: This was previously named "Azure AD."

 Configuring Single Sign On

-In the Envoy dashboard go to Integrations and click Install on the SAML integration.
+In the Envoy dashboard go to Integrations > Directory and SSO and click Directory settings and then click Install on the SAML integration.

-In the Azure portal, on the Envoy application page, select Single sign-on.
+In the Entra ID portal, on the Envoy application page, select Single sign-on.

 On the Select a Single sign-on method dialog, select SAML to enable single sign-on.